pierre-rouleau/pel/doc/pel-manual.rst

 ---------

 - Ease introduction to Emacs.
-- Simplify and speed up Emacs configuration.
+- Simplify and speed up Emacs initialization and configuration.

-- Keep as many standard Emacs key bindings as possible.
-- Provide easy to remember key bindings via a key binding tree, key prefixes and the use of key choice visualization with package such as which-key_, especially for commands that are seldom used.
+  - Minimize Emacs initialization time even when a large number of packages are present on the computer.
   - Minimize the amount of Emacs Lisp code to write inside Emacs init file to support various external Emacs packages.
   - Provide all logic necessary to install and configure external Emacs packages.

-- Minimize Emacs initialization time even when a large number of packages are present on the computer.
+- Provide easy to remember key bindings via a key binding tree, key prefixes and the use of key choice visualization with package such as which-key_, especially for commands that are seldom used.

+  - Keep as many standard Emacs key bindings as possible.

 - Document what's available: the key bindings, the special considerations, the documents that should be read to deepen user's understanding.
 - Allow use of PEL even when someone has an extensive Emacs init file.